Best Barnett Crossbow Reviews 2025

 Oh, and don't forget its 400 FPS bolt speed.
 This means more accuracy over longer distances and more penetration to take down big bucks in less than ideal circumstances.
 If you're having trouble getting the trophy you want, this crossbow could be the solution.

-Barnett has a wide range of crossbow models, but the Whitetail Hunter STR is one of the best values.
+Barnett has a wide range of crossbow models, but the XP 410 is one of the best values.
 Part of this is because it's a ready-to-hunt package that includes a number of great accessories.

-For example, the multi-reticle scope helps you shoot the 375 FPS accurately, even if you haven't shot a lot of crossbows.
+For example, the multi-reticle scope helps you shoot the 410 FPS accurately, even if you haven't shot a lot of crossbows.
 Similarly, the lightweight quiver and string dampeners make the crossbow more stable, so you can shoot it more consistently as a beginner.
-The package also comes with a rope cocking device, which, while not as effortless as a crank, does make cocking a lot easier.
+The package also comes with a crank cocking device, which does make cocking a lot easier.

-Additionally, the package includes seven headhunter bolts.
+Additionally, the package includes a 4x32mm MR illuminated scope and two bolts.
 Not only does that increase the value of the crossbow, but it makes it easier to improve your skills.
-You can use some of those bolts on the range and don't have to worry about losing a few in the woods.

-Finally, you can also use the Whitetail Hunter STR with confidence because it has nock sensors and an anti-dry-fire mechanism.
+Finally, you can also use the XP 410 with confidence because it has nock sensors and an anti-dry-fire mechanism.
 This is high-tech safety at a great price.

 Pros: